By Robby

 NEW!
 Something that would suit your particular needs – if you’re telling the interviewee about a position that would be in line with their qualifications and experience, this is the exact phrase you should be using!

-Legal English Terminology
+Legal Industry Terminology

 Events leading up to the accident – this English collocation can be used to describe what happened before the accident in question.